Namo Bhootatma

-Namo Bhootatma is a 2014 Kannada horror comedy film directed by Murali in his debut.
+Namo Bhootatma is a 2014 Indian Kannada horror comedy film directed by Murali in his debut.
 The film was a remake of the 2014 Tamil film Yaamirukka Bayamey, which itself was based on the Korean movie The Quiet Family.
 It stars Komal Kumar, Iswarya Menon, Anaswara Kumar, Gayathri Iyer, and Harish Raj in the lead roles.
 Telugu comedian Ali made his second Kannada movie with this film.

 It's also dubbed in Hindi with the same name.
+A sequel Namo Bhoothathma 2 released in 2023.